-The Maine Harvest Bucks program offers nutrition incentives (bonuses) to low-income shoppers at participating farmers’ markets, CSA farms, farm stands, and retail stores (co-ops and food-hubs) selling local produce.
-With Maine Harvest Bucks, shoppers using SNAP benefits via an EBT card* gain access to healthy, local food and receive bonus local fresh fruits and vegetables, stretching limited benefits much further.
+The Maine Harvest Bucks program offers nutrition incentives (bonuses) to low-income shoppers at participating farmers’ markets, CSA farms, and farm stands selling local produce.
+With Maine Harvest Bucks, shoppers using SNAP via an EBT card* gain access to healthy, local food and receive bonus local fresh fruits and vegetables, stretching limited benefits much further.
 Increasing the number of consumers who buy local food contributes to the growth of our local economy, creates community connections, and facilitates healthy eating!

 *SNAP = Supplemental Nutrition Assistance Program, a federally-funded benefit program specific to the purchase of food